Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Modify the Directory properties.
 - [ ] Configure the Consent and permissions settings for enterprise applications.

-### You have an Azure subscription that contains an Azure key vault named ContosoKey1.
+### You have an Azure subscription that contains an Azure Key Vault named ContosoKey1.
 You create users and assign them roles as shown in the following table

 ![Question 108 part 1](images/question108_1.jpg)
 ![Question 108 part 2](images/question108_2.jpg)